graphcode2vec/graphcode2vec/README.md

 #

 ### We are updating..
-### News - We validate our approch on Flaky Test Prediction, which gets improvement 1% performance compared with Flakify: A Black-Box, Language Model-based Predictor for Flaky Tests.
+### News - We apply our approch on Flaky Test Prediction, which gets improvement 1% performance compared with Flakify: A Black-Box, Language Model-based Predictor for Flaky Tests.
 Please see the repository, https://github.com/Marvinmw/Flaky .
-We will rease the dataset soon.
 ### News - We realse the tool based on Soot to extract the graphs from Java bytecode.

 - Extract Graph tool